Calvin-Kuo/calvinkuo/src/data/about.md

 # Travel / Geography

 - I was born and raised in the Garden State of New Jersey.
-- My current responsibilities at AT&T has me flying to Seattle, Washington quite a bit.
+- My current responsibilities at AT&T sometimes sees me flying to Seattle, Washington.
 - I have been to ~ 20 countries, a few of which are a little fuzzy in my memory, and many of which I would like to revisit (especially Japan).
 - In 2016, I visited: Denmark (Copenhagen), Finland (Helsinki), Germany (Berlin), Russia (St. Petersberg), Swedan (Stockholm).
 - In 2017, I visited: Hawaii (Honolulu, Maui), Virginia, Washington D.C.
 - In 2018, I did a software engineering internship in Beijing, China which gave me the opportunity to explore: Hong Kong, Shanghai, Fuzhou, and Japan (Tokyo, Osaka, Kyoto).
-- In 2019, I visited: Florida (Miami)
+- In 2019, I visited: Florida (Miami).
 - In 2020, I barely traveled 200 feet.
 I stayed in New Jersey.
-- In 2021, I stayed in the US and visited: California (Irvine, Newport, San Diego), Florida (Fort Lauderdale, Boca Raton) Illinois (Chicago)
+- In 2021, I stayed in the US and visited: California (Irvine, Newport, San Diego), Florida (Fort Lauderdale, Boca Raton) Illinois (Chicago).
-- In 2022, I felt comfortable traveling abroad again and visited: Canada (Niagra Falls, Toronto), France (Paris), Italy (Milan, Rome, Venice)
+- In 2022, I felt comfortable traveling abroad again and visited: Canada (Niagra Falls, Toronto), France (Paris), Italy (Milan, Rome, Venice).
-- In 2023, I will visit: Germany, Malaysia, Scotland, Singapore, Switzerland, and Thailand
+- In 2023, I visited: Germany, Malaysia, Scotland (Edinburgh), Singapore, Switzerland (Geneva, Jungfrau, Lucerne, Montreux, Zurich), and Thailand.

 # Fun Facts

 - I have a passion for the stock market and have built complex spreadsheets and data visualizations to support my trading (with great returns of 17%+ YoY).
 - I am an Apple geek; I follow Apple rumors, launch events, and updates like high school teens follow their favorite celebrity.
 - I could juggle a soccer ball (or football for everyone outside the US) 100+ times without the ball hitting the ground.
-- I am susceptable to Fear of Missing Out --better known as FOMO.
-Consequently, I always "go for it" when possible so I do not have regrets later.
+- I have a Fear of Missing Out --better known as FOMO.
+Consequently, I always "go for it" so I do not have regrets later.
 - I added this part because so people said my website was just my resume.

 # I dream of...